nolanlawson/css-talk-2022/markdown.md

 Layout has been getting new features too.

-All of this is cool, and you should be using it.
-I don't want anyone to take away from my talk that they shouldn't be using CSS or layout features.
-These are all really cool!
-They should be used!
-Odds are, the more work you do in the purple part and the less in the yellow part, the more performant your page will be.
+All of these features are cool, and you should be using them.
+CSS is great.
+The more work you do in the purple part and the less in the yellow part, the more performant your page will tend to be.

 But the more complex that CSS and layout becomes, and the bigger and more ambitious apps we're trying to build, I believe the more likely we are to run into high style and layout calculation costs.
 And right now, it's really hard to debug.